CorrelAid/hugo-website/content/en/correlaid-x/bremen.md

 He is intrigued by the idea to make the world a little better through data analysis and would like to build a northern Peer-Learning network.
 {{< /person >}}

+{{< person
+    name="Lukas"
+    subline="CorrelAidX Bremen"
+    img="/images/people/lukas_warode.jpeg"
+    data-email="bremen@correlaid.org"
+    data-to="Lukas (CorrelAidX Bremen)"
+    link-color="ca-red-text"
+    x="1"
+>}}
+Lukas is a student of Political Science and has been a member since summer 2019.
+He is very interested in applied data analysis and data visualization.
+He appreciates CorrelAid not only for its voluntary work, but also for the exchange and the coming together.

+{{< /person >}}